Ethical-Intelligence-Lab/probabilisticSelf/README.md

 [How You Act Tells a Lot: Privacy-Leakage Attack on Deep Reinforcement Learning](https://arxiv.org/abs/1904.11082)

 ## Requirements if you only want to reproduce the results and plots
+- For statistical analyses, we used R 4.3.1.
+Main analysis file is in `stats/main.R`
-- Python 3.10
+- For plotting, we used Python 3.10.12.
         - pip install -r requirements_analysis.txt
-- For statistical analyses, we used R 4.3.1
+        - Plotters are in `/plotting/` folder.
+        - (No need to download additional files)

 ## Requirements for running RL agents (except Option-Critic)